Trashed, Lost & Strungout

 Trashed, Lost & Strungout is a single and an EP released by the Finnish melodic death metal band Children of Bodom on Spinefarm Records.
 It was released on 25 October 2004.
 Unlike most EPs, it was released on CD and DVD.
 The CD includes 3 other songs and the DVD includes the single and 9 other songs.
-This track has also appeared in Children of Bodom's album Are You Dead Yet?.
+This track also appeared on Children of Bodom's album Are You Dead Yet?.